Skip to main content

 We keep ourselves updated on the latest diabetes care advancements and collaborate closely with technology providers to ensure we offer the best possible information to families.

 We take part in the National Paediatric Diabetes Audit.
 It is led by Dr Dhaara Iyer (Lead Consultant) and Nagina Kausar (Lead Nurse).
 We send our data on time and review our results every three months, so we can keep improving.
-We also support Core20PLUS5 and our ‘Poverty Proofing’ work to help reduce health inequalities.
+We also support ‘Poverty Proofing’ work to help reduce health inequalities.

 At University Hospitals Birmingham (UHB), we meet these standards and keep working to do even better.
 Our Good Hope Hospital team also sets a high benchmark, achieving the lowest HbA1c results nationally.